Predicting Personas Using Mechanic Frequencies and Game State Traces: Results and Discussion

 Table~\ref{tab:self-label} displays the breakdown of player distributions using the labels coming from the questionnaire answers for all multilabel combinations.
 We notice that more than 60\% of all the playtraces are either `No Label' or `R \& TC \& MK'.
 Looking at the different distributions of `Steps Taken', `Treasure Collected', and `Enemies Killed', we noticed that any combination with runner persona have the lowest number of `Steps Taken' compared to all the other similar to AAR labels.
-We think that runner players have a high tendency to not change their playstyle compared to other personas.
+We think that runner players have a high tendency to not change their persona compared to others.
 On the other hand, we think other personas change themselves to become a runner while playing the game.
 This can be seen by comparing the number of playtraces that are classified as runner by AAR label compared to the self perceived labels.
-Another noticable thing is the distributions for all the personas have a higher standard deviations comapred to the AAR labels which confirms our point that users are either changing their personas during playing or can't identify themselves correctly.
+Another noticable thing is the distributions for all the personas have a higher standard deviations compared to the AAR labels which confirms our point that users are either changing their personas during playing or can't identify themselves correctly.
 Finally, both `Treasure Collected' and `Enemies Killed' averages are way lower than the ones shown shown by the AAR labels.
-This suggests that users who think themselves as a monster killer or a treasure collector actually behave more like a Runner, as we can see that the mean of `Steps Taken' mechanic is low by comparison.
+This suggests that users who think themselves as a monster killer or a treasure collector actually behave more like a Runner, as the mean of `Steps Taken' mechanic is low by comparison.

 The questionnaire data presents a rare opportunity to compare human self-perception with a synthetically generated ground truth.
 To gauge the accuracy of self-perception, we compare the self-perceived label with the multilabel generated from action agreement.
 We calculate the amount of times that both labels either said a playtrace was a persona or both said a playtrace was not a persona.
-Self-perceived and action agreement labels both agree on Runner labels $47.3\%$ of the time, Treasure Collectors $59.1\%$ of the time, and Monster Killers only $50.4\%$ of the time.
+Self-perceived and action agreement labels both agree (both are ``Yes'' or ``No'' at the same time) on Runner labels $47.3\%$ of the time, Treasure Collectors $59.1\%$ of the time, and Monster Killers only $50.4\%$ of the time.
 For all three persona styles, agreement is a coin toss.
 The confusion matrices (Table \ref{tab:aar-sl-agreement}) between AAR and Self-Perceived labels demonstrates this disagreement across each of the persona types.

 The discrepancy between perception and action agreement labels suggests a possible cognitive dissonance between how players believe that they play and how they actually do play.
 Another possible reason for this disagreement is that users tend to have dynamic goals, unlike static personas.
 Players can change their play persona to adapt to any factor be it environmental rewards (the level might be easier or more enjoyable for a treasure collector persona over another) or agential motivations (the player is bored and decided to race through the level like a runner).
 Lastly, the participants of this study may be more familiar with other games in which they behave how they perceive themselves to behave.
 Since Minidungeons 2 is a new environment for them, their lack of familiarity may have caused them to behave differently.